Pineville woman federally charged in death of unborn child in addition to mother

-BENTONVILLE -- A Missouri woman is facing a federal charge in connection with causing the death of a unborn child.
+BENTONVILLE -- A woman already facing a federal charge in the abduction and death of a pregnant Maysville woman was charged Tuesday in the death of the abducted woman's unborn child.

-Amber Waterman, 43, of Pineville was already charged with one count of kidnapping resulting in death.
-She is accused of kidnapping a pregnant Ashley Bush, according to court documents.

 The original indictment states between Oct.
 31 and Nov.
 2, Waterman kidnapped Bush in order to claim Bush's unborn child as her own.